Battle of Seringham: Events

 Soon after the retreat of the French forces, the British troops advanced and on 17 April 1753, captured Samayapuram to the north of Srirangam.
 The French troops were now completely encircled.

 On 10 April 1753, d'Auteil set up at the head of 620 troops to relieve Law.
 On 25 April, he reached Utatur, 50 mi north of Samayapuram. d'Auteil proceeded to the Coleroon river avoiding Clive's army and sent a messenger to inform Law of his movements but the messenger was captured by Clive who forced him to retreat to Utatur.
 Taking advantage of Clive's departure from Samayapuram, Law sent a force of 80 Europeans and 700 sepoys to take Samayapuram but was repulsed.

 Following this incident, the Thanjavur Maratha allies of the British East India Company took Coiladdy on 7 May 1753.
 On 20 May 1753, Stringer Lawrence sent an army of 1050 troops under Captain Dalton to Utatur forcing d'Auteil at fall back on Pondicherry.
 Law attacked Dalton's troops but was repulsed and retreated to Srirangam once again.
 On 8 June 1753, Clive attacked d'Auteil at Volcondah and forced him to surrender along with his army.

 With the situation turning desperate, Law and Chanda surrendered 758 French soldiers and 2000 sepoys.
-Chanda had agreed to pay the commander of the King of Tanjore, Manaji, for safe passage.
+Chanda had agreed to pay the commander of the Kingdom of Tanjore, Manaji, for safe passage.
 However, immediately upon reaching the Manaji's camp, Chanda Sahib was seized and eventually beheaded.